Nimauric/Mapler/README.md

 ./local_pipeline.sh <configfile> > mylog.txt # for local execution
-sbatch pipeline.sh <configfile> # for SLURM execution ./np_pipeline.sh <configfile> # to preview the execution snakemake --unlock --configfile <configfile> # to unlock the working directory after a crash
+sbatch pipeline.sh <configfile> # for SLURM execution ./np_pipeline.sh <configfile> # to preview the execution snakemake --unlock --configfile <configfile> -np # to unlock the working directory after a crash
 ```
 It is recommended to copy `config/config_template.yaml` as a configfile, and to tweak it according to the analysis's needs.
 Details on how to configure this file are written as comments in the template.
 The configfile is structured in three parts: